Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 ### Permissions Required
 - `activeTab`: To interact with the current ChatGPT tab
-- `storage`: To save user preferences (future feature)
+- `storage`: To save search history and user preferences locally
 - `https://chatgpt.com/*`: To access ChatGPT's API and inject content

 ### Architecture
-- **Content Script**: Injects the search interface into ChatGPT pages
+- **Content Script**: Injects the search interface and floating button into ChatGPT pages
-- **Popup**: Provides status and controls from the extension toolbar
+- **Popup**: Provides status checking and quick access controls from the extension toolbar
+- **Local Storage**: Manages search history and user data locally (no external servers)
-- **Manifest V3**: Uses the latest Chrome extension standards
+- **Manifest V3**: Uses the latest Chrome extension standards for security and performance

 ### API Access
 The extension uses ChatGPT's internal product search API:
-- Automatically fetches authentication tokens from your session
+- Automatically fetches authentication tokens from your existing session
 - Makes requests to `https://chatgpt.com/backend-api/search/product_info`
 - Parses streaming responses for real-time results
+- Handles authentication errors gracefully with user feedback

 ## Privacy & Security

-- **No data collection**: The extension doesn't collect or store any personal data
+- **No data collection**: The extension doesn't collect or store any personal data externally
-- **Local processing**: All searches are processed locally in your browser
+- **Local processing**: All searches and history are processed and stored locally in your browser
-- **Secure authentication**: Uses your existing ChatGPT session tokens
+- **Secure authentication**: Uses your existing ChatGPT session tokens (no passwords stored)
 - **No external servers**: Communicates only with ChatGPT's official API
+- **Local storage only**: Search history and preferences stored in browser's local storage
+- **No tracking**: No analytics, telemetry, or user behavior tracking
+- **Open source**: Full code available for security review and transparency

 ## Development